 If you plan on running with them once they’re older, make sure that you slowly increase the mileage.
 Much like yourself, their bodies will need time to adapt to the new form of exercise.

-For more information about exercising your Great Dane, make sure to also take a look at our articles linked below.
+For more information about exercising your Great Dane, make sure to also take a look at my articles linked below.